grafana/k6-docs/src/data/markdown/docs/03 cloud/06 Billing & User Menu/03 Billing.md

 ---
 title: 'Billing'
-excerpt: 'Update and view information such as Billing address, VAT, Credit Cards, and receipts'
+excerpt: 'Update and view information such as billing address, VAT, Credit Cards, and receipts'
 ---

 <Blockquote mod="warning">

 <b>VAT for EU Organizations</b>

-If you are making a purchase from within the EU, Please be sure to enter your VAT number before purchase.
+If you are making a purchase from within the EU, please be sure to enter your VAT number before purchase.

-If you do not enter a VAT number, we must collect VAT and are unable to refund VAT if you present a valid number later on.
+If you do not enter a VAT number, we must collect VAT and we're unable to refund VAT even if you present a valid number later on.

 Due to regulations, all purchases made within Sweden will include VAT.